intel-analytics/ipex-llm/python/llm/example/GPU/vLLM-Serving/README.md

 # vLLM continuous batching on Intel GPUs (experimental support)

-This example demonstrates how to serve a LLaMA2-7B model using vLLM continuous batching on Intel GPU (with BigDL-LLM low-bits optimizations).
+This example demonstrates how to serve a LLaMA2-7B model using vLLM continuous batching on Intel GPU (with IPEX-LLM low-bits optimizations).

 The code shown in the following example is ported from [vLLM](https://github.com/vllm-project/vllm/tree/v0.2.1.post1).